FAQS

 HOW DO I ENROLL IN EUROTECH?

-Apply to the School of Engineering and enroll in the first semester German Studies course (GERM1001).
+Apply to the College of Engineering and enroll in the first semester German Studies course (GERM1001).
 Submit an additional degree form during the first two full years of German Studies.

 DO I NEED TO KNOW GERMAN BEFORE I START?